Last reviewed on 9th June 2023 by Martin Alexander (Mortgage Advisor)

 Lenders would have based their initial decision for your AIP on your income when you initially applied.
 If you’ve been furloughed or now have a reduced income, then it’s likely your lender will want to carry out their checks once again to determine your affordability level.

-Having an advisor help you can also work wonders towards getting a mortgage.
+Help from an advisor can also work wonders towards getting a mortgage.
 This is because we’re able to talk to lenders and their respective underwriters to determine exactly what the issues are.
-We’re often then able to clear any discrepancies or worries that lenders may have.
+We’re then able to clear any discrepancies or worries that lenders may have.

 These are uncharted waters for both lenders and applicants.
 That’s why it’s perhaps easier to work with your lender to come to a decision that’s mutually beneficial.
 That being said, there’s nothing stopping you from going to a different lender if the option is there.
 This may make better financial sense, especially if you’re able to borrow more at a better rate.